Something went wrong

 15.6M1.1M

-123 New York Number Two Heating Oil Companies You Can Bank On
+123 New York Heating Oil Companies Serving The Community

-With 664,748,714.28 gallons of heating oil delivered to New York houses last winter, the New York community relies on its 123 oil companies when temperatures dip.
+With 664,748,714.28 gallons of oil delivered to New York households during this past winter, the New York community depends on its 123 oil companies when temperatures dip.
 Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of New York, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the fuel oil to residences and companies throughout New York and the surrounding area.
+Then, the truck delivers the oil to homes and businesses throughout New York and the surrounding area.